omeka/omeka-s-enduser/docs/sites/site_pages.md

 ![A red arrow points to a grey button labeled "add new page"](../sites/sitesfiles/sitepg_addnew.png)

 To add a page you must enter a *Title*.
 You can also enter a *URL Slug*.

 Both of these can be edited later but are required to create the page.
 If you do not enter a slug, Omeka S will create one from the page title.
 A slug is the page’s portion of the url and can only contain letters, numbers, and hyphens; no other characters are allowed.

+In addition, there is a checkbox for "Add to navigation".
+If checked, the page will automatically appear at the main [navigation](../sites/site_navigation.md) level for the site.
+If you do not check this box, you will have to manually add the page to the site navigation at a later point.

 ![Page view showing the fields for Add Page](../sites/sitesfiles/sitepg_add.png)

-To add a page you must enter a *Title*.
-You can also enter a *URL Slug*.
-Both of these can be edited later but are required to create the page.
-If you do not enter a slug, Omeka S will create one from the page title.
-A slug is the page’s portion of the url and can only contain letters, numbers, and hyphens; no other characters are allowed.

 Once you have entered this information, click the Add button in the upper right hand corner of the browser window.